• Skip to primary navigation

 • 5 – God shot.
 The kind of espresso you remember for months, maybe years.
 The rest of your day is spent in a blissful daze.
 Extremely rare.

-• 4 – Excellent shot.
-Since the God Shot is so rare, I am usually hoping to get an excellent shot.
-An excellent shot is still a wonderful thing.
-A lottery winner for sure.
+• 4—Excellent shot.
+Since the God Shot is so rare, I usually hope to get an excellent shot.
+An excellent shot is still a wonderful thing—a lottery winner.

 • 2 – Fair shot.
-Drinkable, but disappointing.
-Since my heart can only handle a few espressos a day, I’m always let down when I get a fair espresso.
+Drinkable but disappointing.
+Since my heart can only handle a few espressos daily, I’m always disappointed when I get a fair espresso.
 I have to wait hours or until the next day before I can play again.

 • 1 – Awful shot.
 Undrinkable.
-One sip and you put it down.
+One sip, and you put it down.
 A losing ticket.
-A nasty espresso can put you into a nasty mood.
+A nasty espresso can put you in a nasty mood.

 The distribution is like a bell curve.
 The majority of espressos fall in the 2-4 zone, with 3 getting the most representation.